Map all locationsTheater

 The only festival of its kind dedicated to personal stories from everyday people

-The only festival of its kind in the world, the 13th annual First Person Arts Festival is a celebration of real life.
-Artists and everyday people from across the country take part in the annual event, sharing their personal stories and experiences.
+The only festival of its kind in the world, the 15th annual First Person Arts Festival is a celebration of people and the stories they have to share.
+Artists and everyday individuals from across the country take part in the annual event, sharing their personal experiences on stage.

 More than 50 years of breathtaking performances